 The Editor is a member of the International Council of Editors of Psychoanalytic Journals and receives a modest honorarium in appreciation for the work done.

 The current and founding Editor, Molly Ludlam, will finish her term of office by March 2018.
-The new Editor will be appointed in Spring 2017, initially to collaborate with the present Editor on the production of Volume 7, number 2, Autumn 2017, and progressively to work towards taking full responsibility of the role, with the production of Volume 8, number 1, Spring 2018.
+The new Editor will be appointed in 2017, initially to collaborate with the present Editor on the production of Volume 7, number 2, Autumn 2017, and progressively to work towards taking full responsibility of the role, with the production of Volume 8, number 1, Spring 2018.
 The appointment is for a period of 5 years, with an option for extending for a further 2 years.

 Applicants should apply by sending a CV and covering letter indicating how they meet the person specification (below) to David Hewison at dhewison@tavistockrelationships.ac.uk

-Deadline for applications: 15th March 2017

-Interviews for the post will be held in early April 2017

 If you have further questions or would like to arrange an informal discussion with the current

 Editor about the role please contact: molly.ludlam@btinternet.com